harsh6768/phonatic-airflow/README.md

  Airflow has a modular architecture and uses a message queue to orchestrate an arbitrary number of workers.
 Airflow is ready to scale to infinity.

 ##### 2. Dynamic :
 Airflow pipelines are defined in Python, allowing for dynamic pipeline generation.
-This allows for writing code that instantiates pipeline dynamically.
+This allows for writing code that instantiates the pipeline dynamically.

 ##### 3. Extensible :
  Easily define your own operators and extend libraries to fit the level of abstraction that suits your environment.